DACE-DL/ProfileRDFdatasetPair/README.md

 # ProfilingWebService
 Projet DACE-DL
-Profiling a pair of rdf datasets for the determination of LPTs
+Profiling a pair of rdf datasets